A unique solution

-Deaddrop is an appliance that can be used on-preem and in the cloud to allow users to share files more securely.
-Files will only be on the server during the time a file is shared and will be removed after the time has expired.
+Deaddrop is an appliance that can be used on-prem and in the cloud to allow users to share files more securely.
+Files will only be on the server during the time a file is shared and will be removed after the timer has expired.

 A user can not only share files to multiple contacts, it is also possible to receive files from the contacts and without any file size limitation.

 Users have an audit log which includes data about all sending and receiving files.
 The receiver has the possibility to view the metadata of the file before downloading.

 The watermark functionality allows a sender to stamp the receivers email-address on every page of a PDF-file.
 This gives the sender better confidence in that the file will not be shared with others.